Droid00000/Calliope/README.md

 ## Introduction

-Calliope is a work in progress Lavalink library for Ruby.
-It aims to be compatible with Discordrb and provide support for Lavalink V4.
+Calliope is a work in progress Lavalink V4 library for Ruby.

 ## Installation